ryuichiueda/slides_marp/prob_robotics_2025/lesson8-2e.md

 ### The Power of Variational Inference (Part 2)

 - Example 2: Analyzing One-Dimensional Data
-- A lecturer discovered this by chance while writing a book.
+    - I found this by chance while writing a book.
     - Is the distribution on the right a Gaussian distribution?

 ![bg right:40% 100%](./figs/lidar_200.png)